 - February 15th, for activities undertaken between May 1st and August 31st

 - July 15th, for activities undertaken between September 1st and December 31st

 - November 15th, for activities undertaken between January 1st and April 30th

 In the event that an application deadline falls on a weekend or holiday, the application will be due on the next day that University offices are open.
 Applicants will normally be notified within one month after the application deadline.

-To contact the Faculty of Science Student Initiative Coordinator email at firstname.lastname@example.org
+For questions or inquiries, please contact the Faculty of Science Student Initiative Coordinator at firstname.lastname@example.org

 Late applications will typically not be considered, but if an opportunity becomes available in the interval between competitions, funds may be distributed for urgent requests, contingent upon funds being available for disbursement.

 In exceptional circumstances, the Associate Dean, Teaching, Learning and Student Engagement, may grant last-minute funding if application forms are completed and justification of urgency is provided.